rag5495/waverider/README.md

 ### Description of Scripts

+Scripts are to be run in the order they appear below.

 #### Datagen.py
 Creates two lists of data to be used in the training and validation of the neural network.
 The script creates standing wave patterns in 2-d numpy arrays of shape